docker/docs/docker-for-windows/index.md

 (named volume) or [data
 container](/engine/tutorials/dockervolumes.md#creating-and-mounting-a-data-volume-container).
-There are a number of issues with using host-mounted volumes and network paths for database files.
-Please see the troubleshooting topic on [Volume mounts from host paths use a nobrl option to override database locking](/docker-for-windows/troubleshoot.md#volume-mounts-from-host-paths-use-a-nobrl-option-to-override-database-locking).
+There are a number of issues with using host-mounted volumes and network paths for database files. see the troubleshooting topic on [Volume mounts from host paths use a nobrl option to override database locking](/docker-for-windows/troubleshoot.md#volume-mounts-from-host-paths-use-a-nobrl-option-to-override-database-locking).
 >